Apple silicon - Concepts

 Apple silicon is Apple’s own design of processor.
 It is the basis of Mac computers, as well as many other Apple products.

-Apple silicon M1 as-a-Service is designed for developing, building, testing, and signing applications for Apple devices, including iPhones, iPads, Mac computers and much more.
-Mac mini M1 uses an advanced neural engine for up to 15x faster machine learning.
+Apple silicon as-a-Service is tailored for developing, building, testing, and signing applications for Apple devices such as iPhones, iPads, Mac computers, and more.
+The Mac mini boasts a sophisticated neural engine that significantly enhances machine learning capabilities.

-The Mac mini M1 is physical hardware designed by Apple, powered by the Apple M1 silicon chip and also equipped with a 256 GB SSD and 8 GB of RAM.
-It is the basis for Scaleway’s Apple silicon M1 as-a-service offer.
+The Mac mini is a physical hardware designed by Apple, powered by the Apple silicon chip.
+It is the basis for Scaleway’s Apple silicon as-a-service offer.

 ) or the Netherlands (Amsterdam: nl-ams